You are a deer hunter and you’re mentoring a new, young hunter in the field. The young deer hunter has just successfully shot their first deer.

 Use fill flash or tip up the hat.
 A fill flash will open the shadow cast on a hunter’s face by his hat.
 If your camera doesn’t have a flash, have the hunter tip up their hat.

 Skip the tight focus, frame it.
 Leave plenty of space around the subjects when it comes to snapping photos of a hunter and their big game animal.
 Start with wide shots.
 Properly frame the image.
-Don’t chop off any part of the hunter or the deer.
+Don’t chop off any part of the hunter or the deer unless you want to somewhat discreetly hide a brand logo on clothing.
 Don’t let antler tines obscure or block the face of the hunter either.
 Keep in mind you can crop the image later, if need be.

 Shoot lots of and different pics.
 Horizontal photos can include the front half of the deer’s body or the entire deer’s body and surrounding landscape.
 Verticals can zoom in on the deer’s head and/or shoulders.
 Try different angles and levels.
-Situate your hunter and their deer to have the viewer’s eyes go from left to right to make a more visually appealing photo.
+Be creative!
+Reenact scenarios like dragging a buck, walking up on the deer, etc. Situate your hunter and their deer to have the viewer’s eyes go from left to right to make a more visually appealing photo.
 Perhaps you’ll even get a close shot of a buck’s antler base during the rut with tree rub residue?
-The goal is to be creative and snap a variety of photos!
+The goal is to be innovative and snap a variety of photos!

 Use image-editing apps, tools and software.
 Most camera applications now have features that allow you to adjust the colors and effects on a picture, and there are a ton of wonderful apps out there that can take your photos to the next level with special effects and filters.
 Maybe you will utilize image-editing software such as Photoshop.